AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/beginner-users-overview.md

     <div>
     <a href="adding-fields.md"><strong>Adding fields to your documents</strong></a>
     </div>
-    <em>Learn how to add different types of fields to your documents</em>
+    Learn how to add different types of fields to your documents
     <br>
   </td>
   <td>